header-logo

 The average PPC costs range between $500 - $10,000 per month.
 Most businesses spend around $0.11-$0.50 per click and $0.51-$1.00 per 1000 impressions on platforms like Microsoft ads and Google ads.

 It is important to know that these are just the averages.
 Consider them as an estimate spend, because your business might spend more or less depending on different factors.
-Your industry, type of PPC services, the chosen ad network, and whether you are doing it in-house or hiring an agency make the difference in the final spending.

 Let’s understand the breakdown of the PPC costs: